realJonathanZ/AgentCommunication/README.md

 Inference providers: Fireworks
 Context length: 128K

-This project implements a console-based chatbot using the model specified above.
+This project implements a console-based chatbot using the model specified above (via api).

 ## How to Run